Rob685/codeastro_ml_planets/README.md

 Two tutorials are included with some sample data so you can try this out for yourself!
 Find them in the Tutorials directory.

+## Requirements

+You will need the following to use this package:

+numpy
+pandas
+sklearn
+xgboost
+matplotlib
+pickle